-130 length, slope,...) and in climatology are reflected in their streamflow statistics (e.g. average streamflow, coefficient of variation).
+130 slope,...) and climatology are reflected in their streamflow statistics (e.g. average streamflow, coefficient of variation).

-Daily total precipitation, maximum and minimum temperature and streamflows are were provided by the Centre d'Expertise Hydrique du Québec.
-They performed kriging on the observations over a 0.1° resolution grid to which a temperature correction with an elevation gradient of -0.005°C/m is
+Daily total precipitation, maximum and minimum temperature and streamflows were provided by the Centre d'Expertise Hydrique du Québec.
+They performed kriging on the observations over a 0.1° resolution grid to which a temperature correction with an elevation gradient of -0.005°C/m is added.
+The data base is split into three periods: 1990-2000 for the calibration of the models, Octo-

-- 135 0.1° resolution grid to which a temperature correction with an elevation gradient of -0.005°C/m is added.
-The data base is split into three periods: 1990-2000 for the calibration of the models, October 2005-October 2008 for the spin up, while November 2008-December 2010 is committed to the hydrological forecast assessment. - 140 The MEPS used as inputs to the hydrological model were retrieved from the TIGGE database.
+- ber 2005-October 2008 for the spin up, while November 2008-December 2010 is committed to the hydrological forecast assessment. - 140 The MEPS used as inputs to the hydrological model were retrieved from the TIGGE database.
 The temperatures and precipitation forecasts from the European Center for Medium range Weather